letakeane/gridpractice/module-4/challenges/css/css3-transitions.md

 ## Prompt

-Using just HTML & CSS, create a button with the following hover effect:
+Using just HTML & CSS, create a button with the following hover effect.
+Try to use the least amount of HTML elements as possible to complete the challenge.

 ![Hover Effect](https://cloud.githubusercontent.com/assets/856935/22663649/9dbd322e-ec6a-11e6-9c86-a70a9eca6560.gif)

-Try to use the least amount of HTML elements as possible to complete the challenge.

 ## Answer